How to Turn a Blog Poll Into a Living Data Source

 As more readers weigh in above, the distribution will sharpen.
 Most publishers have never tracked what happens to their polls after launch.
 The pattern that emerges here will make the sections below more concrete.

-The 90% Most Publishers Never Build
+The 90% That Never Gets Built

 1. Trend Detection